mstocco/mariostoc.co/content/traininglog/20201206-ironman2021-38weeksout.md

 I use the rollers instead of setting up the trainer.
 I am pretty confident that the rollers force my hips to be steady during that cadence work otherwise I would be picking myself up off the floor (or worse).
 I loaded the workout into my bike computer and just pedalled by the beeps (meaning there was no looking at numbers).
 I felt **pretty good** about the effort and was generally around 120RPM for the 10x1:00 spins.
 <!---->
-**New Product:** I mixed 52 grams of _Country Time Lemonade_ and a pinch of salt into a 600ml bottle and stopped briefly to drink throughout the bike workout; I finished it all before the 70 minutes too.
+New Product: I mixed 52 grams of _Country Time Lemonade_ and a pinch of salt into a 600ml bottle and stopped briefly to drink throughout the bike workout; I finished it all before the 70 minutes too.
 The lemonade crystals are a _"first time try"_ for me as my last tub of _Gatorade_ is almost done.
 No GI, ok taste and vitamin C.

 The shoes and headlamp were with me in the garage and once the bike was put away, I headed out for the run (almost) off the bike.
-I could still feel **some residual fatigue** from [last Saturday](ironman2021-39weeksout?sat); specifically in the left hamstring/glute but my right achilles was stiff too.
+I could still feel **some residual fatigue** from the run [last Saturday](ironman2021-39weeksout?sat); specifically in the left hamstring/glute but my right achilles was stiff too.
 Tonight's run was a super chill effort around the neighbourhood and I was lucky to have a period of no rain to enjoy the Christmas lights that people have strung up for the season.

 ### HEART RATE FROM THE BIKE
 ![Heart Rate on the Bike](/assets/jpg/hr-20201208.jpeg)